antler/caribou-docs/resources/outline.md

 processing of request parameters.
 See the section on [Defining Pre-Actions](#defining-pre-actions) for more details.

 ### query

+The `query` option is the domain of the query cache.
+Turned off by default, the query cache will cache the results of every query map that `caribou.model/gather` sees.
+There are a variety of entries in this map that play different roles in the inner workings of the query cache.

+#### enable-query-cache

+To turn on the query-cache, simply set this option to `true` in your config.
+Not necessary for development, but a good thing to do in production if you know that your content is not necessarily changing often.
+Even if it does change, the cache will be invalidated on any update to that model, so your site will remain current.

+#### queries

+An atom containing the map of queries to results.
+Populated automatically by the query cache (but fun to inspect, if you are into that kind of thing).

+#### reverse-cache

+Tracks the models that are hit by each query.
+Invalidates those caches in the case of an update.

+#### query-defaults

+This map will be added automatically to any query issues through a `caribou.model/gather`.
+Want to restrict your content to only those "enabled"?
+This is the place to do it.

 ### reset

+This is a reference to a user-defined function passed into the initial creation of the frontend Caribou handler in your `{project}.core/init` function.
+It should do any kind of necessary initialization work that your site requires (like loading pages or defining routes, for instance).
+It is added automatically in a newly generated Caribou site.

 ### routes

+This is an ordered map of your routes.
+The routes map url patterns to the actions that are triggered by them.
+One by one each pattern is tested against an incoming url until it is matched or a 404 is issued.
+Once a route is matched the corresponding action is called with the request map as a parameter.
+See more at [Defining Pages and Routes](#defining-pages-and-routes).

 ### template

 # Intro to Data Modeling